palantir/isofilereader/README.md

 The Primary and Enhanced Volume descriptors are the entry point for an ECMA-119/ISO-9660 standard image.
 These descriptors are sometimes called the Table of Contents for the disk.
-It gives basic information about the image, and then a pointer to the root folder IsoFormatDirectoryRecord.
-The IsoFormatDirectoryRecord are then in a tree format out from the root with all the files and paths on the image.
+It gives basic information about the image, and then a pointer to the root folder `IsoFormatDirectoryRecord`.
+The `IsoFormatDirectoryRecord` are then in a tree format out from the root with all the files and paths on the image.

 ### Library notes

-Some of the more core functions such as IsoFormatDirectoryRecord have a function to pull the raw bytes, then wrapper functions that are *AsLong(), *AsDate(), *AsString(); these functions handle the conversions of different fields into Java standard types.
+Some of the more core functions such as `IsoFormatDirectoryRecord` have a function to pull the raw bytes, then wrapper functions that are *AsLong(), *AsDate(), *AsString(); these functions handle the conversions of different fields into Java standard types.
 If you don't want to worry about a field being UTF-8 vs UTF-18BE vs other standards, then use the wrapper functions.
 If you have some other use case, the raw bytes are there for you.

-A single file can be represented as a IsoFormatDirectoryRecord, but those are the raw notes that are in the image, IsoFormatInternalDataFile is a wrapper around IsoFormatDirectoryRecord that makes them easier to work with, if memory is an issue you can raw process the Directory Records, but for simplicity most of the time IsoFormatInternalDataFile probably wants to be used.
+A single file can be represented as a `IsoFormatDirectoryRecord`, but those are the raw notes that are in the image, `IsoFormatInternalDataFile` is a wrapper around `IsoFormatDirectoryRecord` that makes them easier to work with, if memory is an issue you can raw process the Directory Records, but for simplicity most of the time `IsoFormatInternalDataFile` probably wants to be used.

 ### Rock Ridge and File Names